 Series A in 2006

-SuperSonic Imagine SA is a medical technology company that specializes in developing and manufacturing advanced ultrasound imaging systems.
-Founded in 2005 and headquartered in Aix-en-Provence, France, the company is renowned for its Aixplorer system, which provides high-definition imaging and is particularly effective in diagnosing and monitoring breast, prostate, and thyroid cancers, as well as liver diseases.
-The Aixplorer system incorporates ShearWave technology, enabling quantitative elastography that measures tissue elasticity.
-SuperSonic Imagine operates primarily in markets such as China, the United States, and various European countries, distributing its products through a network of offices and distributors.
-As a subsidiary of Hologic Hub Ltd, the company continues to innovate in the field of medical imaging, enhancing the capabilities of healthcare professionals.
+SuperSonic Imagine SA is a medical technology company based in Aix-en-Provence, France, specializing in the development and manufacture of ultrasound imaging systems.
+Founded in 2005, the company is recognized for its Aixplorer system, which delivers high-definition, high-contrast imaging crucial for diagnosing and monitoring various conditions, including breast, prostate, and thyroid cancers, as well as liver diseases.
+SuperSonic Imagine also offers the ShearWave technology platform, which focuses on quantitative elastography for assessing tissue elasticity.
+The company operates primarily in France, the United States, and China, and distributes its products through a network of offices and partners across various countries, including Belgium, Germany, and the United Kingdom.
+As a subsidiary of Hologic Hub Ltd, SuperSonic Imagine continues to innovate in the field of medical imaging technology, enhancing the capabilities of healthcare practitioners.